Knskan3/books-list/README.md

 * A infinite scroll (lazy loading as we scroll down) might be a good starting point.

     The problem is that if we scroll too far we would be anyway loading the 1m results (sub optimal).
     We would need to be removing previous results and recalculating the scroll as we go to avoid crazy jumps.
+This applies to both directions.

 * Potential issues of this implementation (not being covered):
     * Window resizing could break the application, forcing us to recalculate.
 (I'll be using a fix size box for the list container).